jdshaffer/TimeLapseWebcam/README.md

 	* `output_dir` -- where to save images
 	* `camera_index` -- which camera to use, including virtual cameras
 	* `exposure_value` -- the camera exposure value
-	* `capture_interval` -- how long to wait, in seconds between captured pictures
+	* `capture_interval` -- how long to wait, in seconds, between captured pictures
 	* `use_start_time` -- YES uses the `start_time` given, NO starts immediately
 	* `use_end_time` -- YES uses the `end_time` given, NO uses the `total_duration` given
 	* `total_duration` -- how long, in seconds, to record
 	* `start_time` -- the user specified start time (yyyy, mm, dd, hh, mm, ss)
 	* `end_time` -- the user specified end time (yyyy, mm, dd, hh, mm, ss)
 * At runtime it asks the user for a resolution to record at
 	*  (1)  640x480
 	*  (2) 1280x960